slashplusweb/comlipy/README.md

 **Note:** <br>
 Don't worry, the installer will _not_ automatically override an existing commit-msg hook.
-In case such file already exists, wou will be asked if you want to override it.
+In case such file already exists, you will be asked if you want to override it.

 **Tip:**<br>
 Sometimes it can be useful to to set up a custom git hooks path, instead of